pozi/PoziConnectConfig/~Shared/SQL/readme.md

 DEPI:
 >Edit Code E updates both property and address details for a given record.
 It requires that the Property Details and Address – Road and Locality Information columns are populated as required.

-Pozi Connect handles its property, parcel and address edits using the appropriate single-purpose edit codes (C for parcels; P, A and R for properties; S for addresses).
-The E edit code is not used.
+Pozi Connect generally handles its property, parcel and address edits using the appropriate single-purpose edit codes (C for parcels; P, A and R for properties; S for addresses).

+Only in the case when trying to null an unwanted property number will Pozi Connect use E, in order to get rid of the associated address.

+Developer notes:

+* get any P edits that are nulling property numbers and move them here to E edits
+* ensure E edits can never be created for properties that don't already have a property number - we don't want SPEAR addresses nulled out
+* ensure it's only looking at non multi-assessments

 ## Edit Code ‘Z’